mkudzia/c4l-workshop-2016/outline.md

 ### Mac:
 4. **TODO: Get mac volunteer**
-5. Advanced step: installing Ruby?
+5. Advanced step: installing JDK?

 ### Windows:
+4. **TODO: Robin what are these steps?**
+5. Advanced step: installing Ruby or JDK?

 ## Environment Variables:
 ### Mac: Adding Python 3.5 to PATH
 ### Windows: Adding Python 3.5 to PATH

+### Mac bonus: Adding JDK to PATH
+### Windows bonus: Adding Sublime text to PATH

 ## Running a Virtual Environment in VirtualBox:
 **TODO Megan for serious get cracking**

 ## Wrap-Up:
 * You can do it!
 Go forth and code workshop!

+/var/lib/tomcat7/webapps/fedoragsearch/WEB-INF/classes/fgsconfigGinal/index/FgsIndex